 What, then, is the import of the distinction between the pure notion of recognition and its experience?
 One clear consequence of the distinction that Hegel immediately puts forward is that in the experience we witness the breaking of the symmetry that is essential to recognition and is expressed in the idea of duplication and the mutuality of recognition that follows.
 Experience introduces instability into the relation between self-consciousnesses and instead of mutual recognition we get two self-consciousnesses of which one is recognized and the other recognizing (§185).
 This does not mean, however, that the insights that were gained by the elaboration of the dialectical movement of the pure notion of recognition are of no use.
 It means that duplication functions in a more complex manner than can be conceived within the pure notion: it is implied in the action of the individuals that engage in a struggle, yet these individuals do not achieve an actual mutuality of actions, or a perfect duplication: the first does something that the other avoids doing.
 Duplication forces each individual to face the fact that there is another whose actions stand in direct relation to hers in the sense that the other’s conduct in the struggle determines the first’s prospects of realizing herself as self-consciousness.
 In Hegelian terms, each determines the fate of the other’s attempt to unite its being in-itself and its being for-itself.

 We can turn back now to the question of what makes the difference between the movement in the pure notion and the movement within experience.
-The answer, I claim, is that the pure notion of recognition lacks a central factor of the life of self-consciousness, i.e., its relation to external objects, its nature as consciousness drawn to these objects and determined by them.
+The answer, I claim, is that the pure notion of recognition lacks a central factor in the life of self-consciousness, i.e., its relation to external objects, its nature as consciousness drawn to these objects and determined by them.
 Experience is wider than the pure notion because it includes the relation to the external world.
 Consequently, we end up in a situation where the structural tension of self-consciousness between its attraction as consciousness to the external world, and its yearning for internal unity (both embodied in desire) is displayed through the relation between two self-consciousnesses: one that prevails in the struggle, is recognized and illustrates the inwardly-directed aspect of consciousness, the other that does not rise to the task, recognizes the other without being recognized, and illustrates the outwardly-directed aspect of self-consciousness.
 To show that this interpretation is plausible, we need to see now how the struggle relates to self-consciousness’ attitude towards external objects, the problem that seemed to be left behind with the presentation of the dialectical movement of the pure notion of recognition.

-E. The Struggle as Illustrative of the Structure Of Self-Consciousness
+E. The Struggle as Illustrative of the Structure of Self-Consciousness

-Paragraphs §186-§189 sets the experiential framework that leads to the struggle while paragraphs §189-§196 unfold the relations between the post-struggle individuals, that is, master and slave.
-Thus, I will mainly discuss paragraphs §186-§189.
+Paragraphs §186–§189 sets the experiential framework that leads to the struggle while paragraphs §189–§196 unfold the relations between the post-struggle individuals, that is, master and slave.
+Thus, I will mainly discuss paragraphs §186–§189.